fra87/RouterScraper/README.md

                               Fastgate Huawei DN8245f2
     - `technicolor_tg789vacv2.py`: Contains an example implementation for the Technicolor TG789vac v2
+    - `tplink_m7000.py`: Contains an example implementation for the TP-Link M7000
 - **LICENSES**: Folder with the licenses statements

 ## Examples

 All example scripts behave in the same way.
-They will connect to the router and print the list of connected devices.
+They will connect to the router and print the list of connected devices (or the received SMS, in the case of the TP-Link).

 Call the script with three parameters: